Purdue moves to No. 1 in AP Top 25 for the first time

 “They deserved to be No. 1,” Iowa coach Fran McCaffery said after the loss to Purdue.
 “They can hurt in so many ways.
 They have depth, experience and size.
 It’s going to be a hard team to beat.”

-Purdue was knocked out in the first round of last season’s NCAA Tournament, but returned its top eight scorers, including all-conference forward Trevion Williams.
+Purdue missed the NCAA Tournament during the pandemic-altered 2020-21 season, but returned its top eight scorers, including all-conference forward Trevion Williams.
 The Boilermakers can challenge teams in variety of ways, from sophomore guard Jayden Ivey attacking off the dribble to dropping the ball in the post to 7-foot-4 sophomore Zach Edey.

 Purdue is winning by an average of 25.6 points per game, the closest being the seven-point win over Iowa.